 1. Policy Statement

-As an organisation, we contribute actively to enable more people from all backgrounds to play Squash more often, in a manner that it is safe, inclusive, and fair.
+As an organisation, we contribute actively to enable more people from all backgrounds to play Squash more often, in a manner that is safe, inclusive, and fair; under the legislative requirements of the Equality Act of 2010.

 We recognise that many concerns and/or disclosures may have both safeguarding and diversity and inclusion elements to them.
 This policy reflects this through its reporting procedures, which replicate the safeguarding concern reporting procedures.